nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ## How do I transfer my data to another Computer?

-**A**: Install the app in the other computer and overwrite the empty data file it creates with
+**A**: Install the app in the other computer and overwrite the default data file it generates with
-       the file that contains the data of your previous Task Book folder.
+       your current data file.

 >Note: Search for the default taskbook.xml file that is stored in the data folder and overwrite it.